Problems with fixpoints of polynomials of polynomials: Background

 In the sequel, we will often simply state what problems are, and leave to the reader figuring out the details of the relevant container.
-Aside from the structure afforded by elcccs and fixpoints, the only tool we will employ to introduce new represented space will essentially be taking subspace of known spaces (e.g., $\Baire$, spaces of finite sequences, infinite sequences of elements of $\Cantor$, $\bbN$ and $\Ninfty$ can all be regarded as subspaces of $\Cantor$ in a standard way).

 For any set $A$, we write $A^*$ for the set of finite words over $A$.
 Let us write $\sqsubseteq$ for the prefix relation over finite and infinite words and, given any word $w$ of length $\ge n$, write $w[n]$ for its restriction to its first $n$ letters.
 Recall that (possibly countably-branching infinite) \emph{trees} $t$ can be regarded as maps $t : \bbN^* \to 2$ (which we sometimes confuse with subsets of $\bbN^*$) such that $t(\varepsilon) = 1$, which are prefix-closed ($t(un) = 1 \Rightarrow t(u) = 1)$.

 \begin{definition} $\KL$ is the problem ``given a finitely branching tree $t : \bbN^* \to 2$, find an infinite path through it''. \end{definition}